SkylineCommunications/dataminer-docs/connector-help/connector_help/Adtec_RD-71.md

 ## Usage - 1.0.2.x/1.0.3.x/1.1.0.x

-In these versions of the driver, conditional pages are used.
+In these versions of the connector, conditional pages are used.
 These pages are shown or hidden depending on the device type (L-band vs. PRX).
 The pages are the same for these different ranges, except that in range 1.1.0.x the suffix "L-Band" was renamed to "LB".

 ### Main View PRX / Main View L-Band / Main View LB